Bootstraps for Dynamic Panel Threshold Models: Dynamic Panel Threshold Model

 (\romannumeral 1) The matrix $M_{0}$ is of full column rank.

 (\romannumeral 2) For any $\gamma\neq\gamma_{0}$, $M_{20}\delta_{0}$ is not in the column space of $M_{20}(\gamma)$.
 Then, $\theta_0$ is a unique solution to $g_{0}(\theta)=0_{k}$. \end{theorem}

 \cref{thm:id} (i) is the identification condition for the coefficients once the true threshold location is identified.
-This means that instruments should be relevant to the first differenced regressors appearing in $\eqref{eq:fd}$ when $\gamma=\gamma_{0}$.
+This means that instruments should be relevant to the first-differenced regressors appearing in $\eqref{eq:fd}$ when $\gamma=\gamma_{0}$.

 \cref{thm:id} (ii) is for the identification of the threshold location, which excludes the possibility of $\delta_{0}=0_{p+1}$.
 In the standard GMM problem, it is usually assumed that the Jacobian of $g_{0}(\theta)$ at $\theta_{0}$ is of full column rank for both the point identification and the asymptotic normality of the GMM estimator.
 The condition (ii) does not require the full rank condition on the Jacobian, which is related to the presence of a jump in the threshold model, and thus it generalizes the identification conditions in \cite{seo_dynamic_2016}.
-When the model is continuous and has a kink at the threshold location, the last column of the Jacobian matrix, which is the first-order derivative with respect to $\gamma$, becomes a zero vector.
+When the model is continuous and has a kink at the threshold location, the last column of the Jacobian matrix, which is the first-order derivative with respect to $\gamma$ at the true parameter, becomes a zero vector.
+The exact formula for the Jacobian is given later in this section.
 This degeneracy does not violate the condition (ii), but it fails the asymptotic normality of the standard GMM estimator, which relies on the linearization of $g_{0}(\theta)$ near $\theta_{0}$ as in \cite{newey_chapter_1994}.